Vardot/total_control/README.txt

   - have total control

-    Users in roles with the "have total control" permission will see the administration dashboard and all associated view pages.
+    Users in roles with the "have total control" permission will see the administration dashboard and all included view pages.

 -- CUSTOMIZATION --